 5. Car insurance covers mechanical repairs and breakdowns

 Many people think that breakdowns and mechanical repairs are included in their car insurance, but this is isn’t always the case.
 For example, general wear and tear on your vehicle isn’t covered by car insurance, and should be minimised by getting your car regularly serviced.

-The same goes if you breakdown on the side of the road; AAMI Roadside Assist is an optional extra that you can choose to add to your policy in case you ever find yourself stranded up Ship Creek.
+The same goes if you breakdown on the side of the road; AAMI Roadside Assist is an Optional Cover that you can choose to add to your policy in case you ever find yourself stranded up Ship Creek.

 6. Personal belongings in your car are covered by your car insurance

 If personal belongings are in your car when it’s stolen, or are damaged when your car is in an accident – they could be covered by your car insurance.
 AAMI offers $1,000 of after claims expenses which can be used to cover your personal items, like your telecommunications and electronic devices at the time of the incident.
 With AAMI Contents Insurance, you can also insure Personal Valuables for items over $1,000 to cover ‘high risk’ items like phones, laptops and tablets with Portable Valuables Cover.
 Similarly, if you keep tools in your car for business purposes, you can make sure they’re covered with Business Insurance.